Skip to main content

 Repeat for each EKS cluster you want TierZero to access.

-Step 3: Allow TierZero’s IP Addresses (If Required)
+Allow TierZero’s IP Addresses (If Required)

 If your EKS cluster’s API server endpoint restricts access by IP, you need to add TierZero’s outbound IP addresses to the allowlist: